GoogleCloudPlatform/cluster-toolkit/community/modules/database/slurm-cloudsql-federation/README.md

 ## Description

-terraform-google-sql makes it easy to create Google CloudSQL instance and implement high availability settings.
+terraform-google-sql makes it easy to create a Google CloudSQL instance and implement high availability settings.
 This module is meant for use with Terraform 0.13+ and tested using Terraform 1.0+.

 The cloudsql created here is used to integrate with the slurm cluster to enable accounting data storage.

 ### Example